-DELWP accredited brokers can help you find out if credits exist that match your offset needs.
-They will also complete and submit all the paperwork required to buy native vegetation credits from a third party.
+DELWP has released a search tool that can be used to search the Native Vegetation Credit Register for credit sites that match your offset requirement.
+NVCR registered brokers can help you and will complete and submit all the paperwork required to buy native vegetation credits from a third party.

 DELWP maintains online information about native vegetation credits traded in Victoria.
 You can check this list to see the prices of previous credit trades.
 This will help you understand the potential cost of buying native vegetation credits.

-Use the First party offset guide (DELWP 2018) to establish your own first-party offset site.
-You can only use a first party offset to offset native vegetation removal on your own land.
+Use the First party offset guide to help you establish your own first-party offset site.
+You can only use a first-party offset to offset native vegetation removal on your land.

-DELWP maintains an online list of accredited assessors that you can contact.
+DELWP maintains an online list of accredited native vegetation assessors that you can contact.
 An accredited assessor can do the gain assessment and offset management plan for you for a fee.